Bakot

-Bakot is a town of Abbottabad District in the Khyber Pakhtunkhwa province of Pakistan.
-It lies 45 kilometres north of Murree at the base of the Miranjani peak.
-It is the chief town of the Union Council of the same name, according to the 2017 Census of Pakistan, the population is 17,466.
+Bakot is a town of Abbottabad District, Khyber Pakhtunkhwa, Pakistan.
+It is located 45 km north of Murree, at the base of the Miranjani peak.
+Bakot serves as principal town of the Union Council of the same name.
+According to the 2017 Census of Pakistan, the town had a population of 17,466.

 History

-In the 1890s Bakot, referred to as Bukot, was mentioned by British geologist Charles Stewart Middlemiss as village when he was doing a survey of the area as part of his geological fieldwork in Hazara for the colonial era Geological Survey of India.
+In the 1890s Bakot, referred to as Bukot, was mentioned by British geologist Charles Stewart Middlemiss as a village when he was doing a survey of the area as part of his geological fieldwork in Hazara for the colonial era Geological Survey of India.